 While the number of pips a currency moves in a day will change over time, the highest and lowest points tend to stay the same.
 For example, we can see that the activity in the EURUSD picks up at 0200 when Germany opens, and especially at 0300 when London opens.
 After that, movement tends to remain elevated till about 1200 to 1300, and sees a spike near 0800 when the US opens.

 Price movement tends to be highest when London and New York are both open, from 0800 to 1200.
 I enjoy trading around this time.
-But really any time between about 2 AM and 3 PM EST is good for day trading the EURUSD…that’s a big window.
+But really any time between about 2 AM and 3 PM Eastern is good for day trading the EURUSD.
+Around the Tokyo open may also be suitable.
+That’s a big window of the day to trade in.

 By Cory Mitchell, CMT